VOLUNTEER PROGRAMS IN THE DOMINICAN REPUBLIC

 - As a volunteer, you are expected to be empathetic, communicative, responsible, and capable of adapting and working in a team.

-During your volunteer work you will live in Samaná, the projects are conveniently located, and you only need a few minutes to get to the facilities where the projects are developed.
+During your volunteering in Dominican Republic you will live in Samaná, the projects are conveniently located, and you only need a few minutes to get to the facilities where the projects are developed.

 You will be very close to the promenade, where there are many restaurants, bars and shops.